davidmenger/botnaut/doc/api/Router.md

 });

 // route with matching function (the function is considered as matcher
-// in case of the function accepts zero or one arguments) router.use('action', req => req.text() === 'a', (req, res) => {
+// in case of the function accepts zero or one argument) router.use('action', req => req.text() === 'a', (req, res) => {
     res.text('Hello!');
 });